LearnLink Blog

 • Past habits or repeated actions: "We visited Grandma every summer."

-In LearnLink lessons across 70+ countries, tutors find that linking the tense to a child's real memories — a birthday, a trip — makes it click faster than abstract drills.
-A paper timeline with "now" on the right and "yesterday" on the left gives young learners a picture they can point to.
+In LearnLink lessons across 70+ countries, linking past simple to a child's real memories — a birthday, a trip — beats abstract drills.
+A paper timeline with "now" on the right and "yesterday" on the left gives young learners a visual anchor.

-• school-age kids: Focus on a handful of high-frequency past simple verbs (played, ate, went, saw) inside short sentences about their day.
+• school-age kids: Focus on high-frequency past simple verbs (played, ate, went, saw) in short sentences about their day.

-• school-age kids: Introduce the spelling rules for -ed and a starter list of irregular verbs they can memorise in small groups.
+• school-age kids: Introduce -ed spelling rules and a starter list of irregular verbs to memorise in small groups.

-To form the past simple, change the main verb.
-Regular verbs add -ed; irregular verbs use a special past form that must be learned one by one.
-The subject stays the same for everyone — no extra "-s" to worry about, which makes it simpler than the present simple.
-Knowing your verb to be in English also helps, because "was" and "were" follow their own pattern.
+Regular verbs add -ed; irregular verbs use a special past form learned one by one.
+The subject stays the same for all persons — no extra "-s" — making past simple simpler than present simple.
+Knowing your verb to be in English also matters: "was" and "were" follow their own pattern.

 Verb type Rule Example